kasir-barati/the-pragmatic-programmer/manjaro/ranger/README.md

 # A short brief about ranger

 - Ranger is a file manager with emphasis on using keyboard.
+It goes way beyond the edges, beyond you imagination.
 - **Important:** please make sure that you caps lock is not turn on.
 Ranger is case-sensitive

 # Cut a file or director to another place